Skip to main content

 Relocation Programs

-In 2018, the Vermont Department of Tourism & Marketing launched the Stay to Stay Program to support the state's efforts in attracting, inspiring and assisting people interested in moving to the state.
+In 2018, the Vermont Department of Tourism and Marketing launched the Stay to Stay Program to support the state's efforts in attracting, inspiring and assisting people interested in moving to the state.
 The program has since evolved and been fully integrated into the larger the Think Vermont initiative and regional relocation network.

 Additional reports on relocation incentive programs administered by the Department of Economic Development include annual reports on funds awarded and an economic analysis conducted by the Department of Financial Regulation.